kel-z/HSR-Scanner/README.md

 6. Do not move your mouse during the scan process.
 7. Once the scan is complete, some additional time may be required to process the data before generating the final JSON file output.

+As of `v0.3.0`, the app's database is [updated separately](https://github.com/kel-z/HSR-Data) from this repo.
+If the database version doesn't match the latest game version, then the database hasn't been updated yet.

 ## Scanner settings and configurations

 HSR Scanner has the following scan options: